mudkipdev/dear-xylight/02-receiving-and-decrypting-messages.md

 Hey Xylight!
 Now that your client is set up with crypto, let's get those encrypted messages flowing.
 This is where the magic happens!

+## ⚠️ IMPORTANT UPDATE

+**If `getContent()` is returning encrypted garbage instead of decrypted text, skip to [Tutorial #8](./08-the-ACTUAL-truth-about-decryption.md)!** That tutorial has the REAL solution using `client.decryptEventIfNeeded()`.

+The examples below work for *new* messages, but there's a gotcha with existing/historical messages.

 ## How Message Decryption Works

-The great news: **decryption happens automatically!** When you listen to timeline events, the SDK decrypts them for you before passing them to your event handler.
+The great news: **decryption happens automatically for new messages!** When you listen to timeline events, the SDK decrypts them for you before passing them to your event handler.

+However, for **existing messages** in the timeline, decryption happens asynchronously - see Tutorial #7 for details.

 ## Listening for Messages